Review: Electric Arches by Eve L. Ewing

 Is she SMART?
 Absolutely but you won’t feel it.
-Her intelligence is not a punishment to observers.
+Her intelligence is not a punishment to observers or readers.
 Instead it’s a weapon against inequality and despair.
 The community and educational system is her coliseum against those who feed off of the vulnerable and the stretched.

 The book Electric Arches IS Eve Ewing (or is it Wikipedia Brown?).
 On its pages you take small trips through her life, her imagination, her community and her heart.
 You can’t read the book without connecting with her and despite not having the exact experience she may have had, you can understand and feel what she felt.
 That is what makes this book intellectually and spiritually human.

 Electric Arches is a wonderful collection of poetry on various subjects.
 The reader is navigated through everything from comedic lines like an ode to hair care products to emotionally sensitive topics like mental health and all points in between.
 The reader is left with a burst of personal reflection and analysis most often left to personal conversations.
 As most of the poems are inherently personal on some level Eve Ewing gave us a delicate gift of her bare soul in this book.